aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

    ![](../media/m2-U7-1.png)

-## Summary
+## Review

-In this hands-on lab, you have created a Virtual WAN, set up a hub using the Azure Portal, and connected a VNet to the Virtual Hub.
+In this lab, you have completed:

++ Creating a Virtual WAN
++ Creating a hub by using Azure Portal
++ Connecting a VNet to the Virtual Hub

 ## You have successfully completed the lab.